Hacker News

 Claiming something that is not true is in itself wrong.

-an hour ago by stellaathena
+4 years ago by stellaathena

 I am sorry that I was misinformed about the state of our DALL-E replication when I made that tweet.
 It was not malicious - I was reporting what I had been told by someone else.